Willys-Overland Jeepster

-The Jeepster is an automobile originally produced by Willys-Overland Motors from 1948 to 1950.
+The Willys-Overland Jeepster is an automobile originally produced by Willys-Overland Motors from 1948 until 1950.
 It was developed to fill a gap in the company's product line, crossing over from their "utilitarian" proto SUVs and trucks to the passenger automobile market.

 The Jeepster initially included numerous deluxe features and interior fittings in addition to a high level of standard equipment that cost extra on other automobiles.
 A total of almost 20,000 were manufactured.

 The Jeepster name was revived in 1966 on a new model, the C-101 Jeepster Commando.

 Background

-After World War II, Jeep trademark owner, Willys (pronounced "WILL-is"), began producing and marketing the "CJ" (for Civilian Jeep) to farmers, foresters, and others with similar utilitarian needs.
+After World War II, Jeep trademark owner, Willys (pronounced "WILL-iss"), began producing and marketing the "CJ" (for Civilian Jeep) to farmers, foresters, and others with similar utilitarian needs.
 The company also began producing the Jeep Wagon/Panel Utility/Pick-up in 1946, and the Jeep Truck in 1947.

 Seeing a gap in their product lineup, Willys developed the Jeepster to crossover from their "utilitarian" trucks to the passenger automobile market.
 It was to expand its Jeep work truck focus and thus broaden Willys' customer base.
 The new sporty rear-wheel-drive-only model was to have a "dual personality for city and country driving" and marketing emphasized it as "America's greatest value in sports cars!"

 Willys-Overland lacked the machinery to form deep-drawn fenders or complicated shapes, so the vehicle had to use a simple and slab-sided design.
 Industrial designer Brooks Stevens styled a line of postwar vehicles for Willys using a common platform that included the Jeep pickup and station wagon, as well as a sporty two-door open car that he envisioned as a sports car for veterans of World War II.

 The Willys-Overland Jeepster ("VJ" internally) was introduced in April 1948, and produced through 1950.
 Some leftover models were sold under the 1951 model year.